danmanners/personal-website/content/posts/p2-k3s-do-zerotier-gitops.md

 <img src="/static/images/posts/k3s-do-zerotier-gitops/TuringPi.jpg" style="border-radius: 25px; width:60%; height:60%">
 </center>

+## Local Hardware Requirements

+- Router for your Lab/Home which can have static routes set
+- Laptop/Desktop running Mac/Windows/Linux to program your Pi's with
+- 1 System to act as the Zerotier router
+- 1 Turing Pi
+- 1 Micro USB to USB Type A (or Type C, if you're system has it)
+- 2+ Systems to act as k3s nodes

 ## Assumptions

 For the purpose of this guide, I'm going to assume the following things: